wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 Breaking down everything happening in this code snippet:

-- `receiveWormholeMessages` - this is the function which will be invoked by the CoreRelayer contract when the RelayProvider completes the delivery.
-It will be executed with a gas limit equal to the amount which was covered by the `computeBudget` that was specified in the deliveryRequest.
+- `receiveWormholeMessages` - this is the function which will be invoked by the WormholeRelayer contract when the RelayProvider completes the delivery.
+It will be executed with a gas limit equal to the amount which was covered by the `maxTransactionFee` that was specified in the deliveryRequest.

 - `whMessages` - These are all the messages that were requested for delivery, in the order they were emitted.
 This includes the deliveryVAA used by the WormholeRelayer, which should generally be ignored.
 - `otherData` - Non-Wormhole data which was requested for delivery.
 Currently not used, but included for future compatibility.